Cosm1c10/Zephyr_on_Rpi4b/README.md

 - **GPIO Devices:** `/dev/gpio17`, `/dev/gpio27`, `/dev/gpio4`
 - **I2C Bus:** `/dev/i2c1`
 - **Process Priority:** Server runs with default QNX scheduling policy (can be adjusted with `nice` or `renice`)

+### Threading Behavior on QNX
+- The server uses pthreads for worker sessions and sensor polling.
+- On QNX targets, pthread support is provided natively in libc (no explicit `-lpthread` needed).

 ## Future Roadmap